 1990 – NWR Breast Centers

 Dr. Wheeler directed the successful formation of the NWR Breast Centers.
-Northwest Radiologists was among the first mammography facilities in the country to be accredited by the American College of Radiology.
+Northwest Radiology was among the first mammography facilities in the country to be accredited by the American College of Radiology.

 1992 – Business Office Moved